 The newest version of Rails, Rails 5, was released in late June 2016.
-Seeing as Rails 5 is still young, we expect its popularity to grow as it matures in 2017.
+Seeing as Rails 5 is still young, we expect its popularity to grow as it continues to mature into 2019.
 The newest release of Rails came with some interesting additions that web developers should get excited about (aka “now for the science part”):

 ActionCable is a new way to use websockets in Rails to create real time applications.
 This makes creating notifications and chat features so much easier, all the while still having access to all your ActiveRecord resources.

 5. Angular 2 and beyond

 Along with its release, Angular now has a more defined and regular release schedule.
 As they explain in this post, they intend to release three minor updates and one major update every 6 months, which means that we’re sure to see a lot more changes in this widely popular framework.